Generating Fair Universal Representations using Adversarial Models: FUR for Publicly Available Datasets

-From Fig. \ref{fig:UCI-CaseI-fair}, we make the following two observations: (i) the classification accuracy of salary and the $\Delta_{\text{DemP}}$ have an approximately affine relationship, and when $\Delta_{\text{DemP}}$ is almost $0$, the accuracy of salary is above $79\%$.
-Therefore, our framework is effective in approaching perfect demographic parity; (ii) the representation $X_r$ generated from either $X$ or $(S,X)$ leads to a similar fairness performance.
-Comparing our results in Fig. \ref{fig:UCI-CaseI-fair} and the results in \citep{edwards_Storkey2016,Madras_2018}, for $\Delta_{\rm{DemP}}=0.06$, Edwards' and Madras's approaches have $2\%$ and $2.5\%$ higher classification accuracy of salary than ours, respectively.
-However, both their approaches are not shown to achieve the extreme point, $\Delta_{\rm{DemP}}=0$, but our approach does with the classification accuracy above $79\%$.
+(i) salary classification accuracy and $\Delta_{\text{DemP}}$ have an approximately affine relationship, and when $\Delta_{\text{DemP}}\approx 0$, the salary accuracy is $\ge 79\%$, i.e., the FUR framework is effective in approaching perfect DemP with a small reduction in utility; \\(ii) the FURs $X_r$ generated from either $X$ or $(S,X)$ lead to similar fairness guarantees.
+For $\Delta_{\text{DemP}}=0.06$, state-of-the-art approaches in \cite{edwards_Storkey2016} and \cite{Madras_2018} achieve $2\%$ and $2.5\%$ higher salary accuracy than ours, respectively; however, our approach is distinct in achieving $\Delta_{\text{DemP}}\approx 0$ with salary accuracy $\ge 79\%$.

+{From Fig. \ref{fig:UCI-CaseI-Censor}, we see that gender accuracy saturates at 67\% while achieving a salary accuracy of at least 81\% for a specific value of distortion bound $D$, and therefore, test distortion; in turn, this choice of $D$ corresponds in Fig. \ref{fig:UCI-CaseI-fair} to $\Delta_{\text{DemP}}\approx 0.06$.
+Further reducing $\Delta_{\text{DemP}}$ requires further increasing $D$, thus lowering the salary accuracy to 79\% for $\Delta_{\text{DemP}}\approx 0$.
+This is because classification accuracy captures an average measure of correctness and is dominated by the performance over the majority class.
+On the other hand, $\Delta_{\text{DemP}}$ captures the difference in performance of the intended classifier on each of the two classes.
+Thus, enforcing fairness via $\Delta_{\text{DemP}}$ reduces salary accuracy thereby highlighting the tradeoff between guaranteeing fairness and utility.}